Given data processing issues, certain data in the following release were edited in August 2018

 The release shows a deterioration in consumers’ experiences in the credit market compared to the June release, with a small increase in the proportion of "discouraged" and "rejected" credit applicants.
 Rejection rates increased, returning to levels last seen in February 2015.
 The increase in rejection rates was observed for all credit types but was particularly large for applications for credit cards and credit card limit increases, and for mortgage refinancing.
 The expectations component of the survey also declined relative to the June findings.
 The proportion of respondents likely to apply for at least one type of credit over the next 12 months decreased again and reached a three-year low.
 Consumers are also somewhat more pessimistic about future approval rates for credit card and auto loan applications.
 On the other hand, the perceived likelihood of new mortgage loan and refinancing applications being rejected declined notably.

-- Application rates increased slightly from 41.5% in June to 42.3%.
-The increase in application rates was driven by respondents aged 60 or older.
+- Application rates decreased slightly from 49.0% in June to 48.6%.
+The decrease in application rates was driven by respondents below age 60.

 - Rejection rates increased.
-Both the per applicant rejection rate and the per application rejection rate retreated from their relatively low June leadings of 19.3% and 29.5% respectively, and increased to 23.3% and 39.3%, respectively.
+Both the per applicant rejection rate and the per application rejection rate retreated from their relatively low June leadings of 14.7% and 12.4% respectively, and increased to 18.0% and 17.0%, respectively.
 Levels this high had not been reported since February 2015.
-The increases in both rates were broad-based across age and Equifax risk score groups, but most pronounced for younger and low risk score credit-seekers.
+The increases in both rates were broad-based across Equifax risk score groups, but driven by those under age 60.

 - Turning to specific credit types (credit card, credit card limit increase, auto loan, mortgage, and mortgage refinance):